Kenneth73/AquacultureAquariums/README.md

 -Have a problem in which your microsoft device dosen't shut down?

- -sol= press start and search 'cmd'oprn it and type shut down.
+ -sol= press start and search 'cmd'open it and type shut down.